xitop/edzed/docs/events.rst

     A shortcut for ``edzed.Event('_ctrl', 'abort')``.

-    Create an event addressed to circuit's :class:`ControlBlock` with an instruction to abort the simulation due to an error.
+    Specify an event addressed to circuit's :class:`ControlBlock` with an instruction to abort the simulation due to an error.

   .. method:: shutdown() -> Event